Heinz-Wilhelm Eck: Peleus affair

 The sinking Peleus left a large debris field, amongst which were several survivors clinging to rafts and wreckage.
-This debris could betray the presence of U-852 to enemy aircraft and shipping patrolling the area.
+This debris could betray the presence of the U-852 to enemy aircraft and shipping patrolling the area.
 Eck decided to sink the wreckage with hand grenades and automatic weapons.
-The question of whether this "dispersal" order explicitly or implicitly encouraged the killing of the sailors in the water, or whether this was an unfortunate example of collateral damage was the subject of a post-war trial.
+The question of whether this "dispersal" order explicitly or implicitly encouraged the killing of the sailors in the water, or whether this was an unfortunate example of collateral damage, was the subject of a post-war trial.
 During the trial, Eck acknowledged he realized that by sinking the rafts, he was denying the seamen a chance of survival.

 Eck ordered his junior officers to fire into the wreckage in an effort to sink it.
 Accounts differ greatly as to the number of shots fired and the damage done.
 The two surviving Greek sailors reported the shooting went on for a long time, and that at least four of their compatriots were killed by it.
 The German crew's report stated, however, that they had fired several short machine gun bursts into the wreckage and were unable to see their targets in the dark.
-The men shooting were later proven to be the ship's engineering officer, Hans Lenz (who claimed he had done so under protest to spare an enlisted man from having to do it), Walter Weisspfennig (the ship's doctor who was not supposed to be handling firearms), the second in command August Hoffmann and an enlisted engineer, Wolfgang Schwender (who was under direct orders and fired very few rounds).
+The men shooting were later proven to be the ship's engineering officer, Hans Lenz (who claimed he had done so under protest to spare an enlisted man from having to do it), Walter Weisspfennig (the ship's doctor who was not supposed to be handling firearms), the second in command August Hoffmann, and an enlisted engineer, Wolfgang Schwender (who was under direct orders and fired very few rounds).
 Eck was also present during the incident; the remaining crew were below decks.

 The operation to sink the rafts and wreckage was not hugely successful, but the submarine was able to evade pursuit, and managed to sink the British merchant ship SS Dahomian off Cape Town on 1 April, this time hastily leaving the scene rather than pausing.
 A few weeks later on 30 April the boat was spotted by a Vickers Wellington bomber flying from Aden, which managed to damage her with depth charges, thus preventing her from diving.
 Eck went to the Somali coast and beached U-852 on a coral reef while under attack from six bombers of 621 Squadron Royal Air Force.
 Of Eck's crew of 65, seven were killed and the remaining 58 made it to shore.
 They were captured by the Somaliland Camel Corps and local militia and sent to prison camps to await the end of the war.